Son Yeon-jae

 She is the first and only South Korean individual rhythmic gymnast to win a medal at the World Championships, FIG World Cup series, Universiade and the Asian Games.

-She is managed by the IB Sports agency.
+Son is managed by the IB Sports agency.
 She trained in Russia.
-She is also a recipient of the Talent Medal of Korea in 2011.
+Son is also a recipient of the Talent Medal of Korea in 2011.

 Athletic career

-Son was born in Seoul, and began gymnastics at an early age to help her lose weight.
+Son was born in Seoul, South Korea on 28 May 1994.
+She is of the Miryang Son clan.
 In 2008, she won the all-around gold medal at the Angel Cup in Malaysia.
 In 2009, she performed for the opening ceremony of Olympic and World champion figure skater, Kim Yuna's Festa on Ice.
 In 13–15 November, she became the junior all-around champion at the Slovenian Challenge Tournament, it was the first time a South Korean rhythmic gymnast won a gold medal at any International Tournaments level of FIG. Son became a star in Korea, similarly as Olympic champion Kim Yuna, after grabbing a medal in individual all-around at the 2010 Asian Games in Guangzhou, becoming the first South Korean rhythmic gymnast to do so.
 Soon after that, she went to Russia for long-term training.

 Son Yeon-jae made her senior international debut at the 2010 Kalamata World Cup where she finished 12th in all-around.
 Then she competed at Corbeil-Essonnes International Rhythmic Gymnastics Tournament in May 2010 and placed 11th in all-around.
 At the 2010 World Championships, she placed 32nd in the individual all-around and did not advance into the finals.
 At the 2011 Grand Prix, she placed 19th in the individual overall with the total score of 100.700 points.

 At the Grand Prix series held in February 2012, she tied for the 18th place with Wong Poh San with the total score of 100.850 in the individual overall and third in the Hoop final.
 In April 2012, Son became the first Korean rhythmic gymnast to medal at the World Cup Series, Category B by winning a bronze medal in the Hoop final in Penza, Russia, and placed fourth in the individual overall.
 In May 2012, she finished last in the Hoop final at the World Cup Series, Category B in Tashkent, Uzbekistan, and placed fifth overall.
 Son finished second to last in the individual all-around at the World Cup Series, Category A in Sofia, Bulgaria.